medsanup400/Descriptive_analysis_SQL/README.md

 This query is designed for a scenario where hackers submit solutions to challenges, and the goal is to calculate their total scores.
 The results can be useful for identifying top-performing hackers based on their total scores.

+**7. Draw the Triangle**
+Overview:
+This SQL code utilizes recursive Common Table Expressions (CTEs) to generate and print patterns of asterisks in SQL Server.
+The specific pattern generated is denoted as P(R), where R represents the number of rows in the pattern.

+Usage:

+The primary purpose of this code is to demonstrate how to use SQL recursive CTEs, particularly in the context of printing patterns.
+The provided example generates and prints the pattern P(20) as an illustration.

+Code Structure:

+The SQL code is organized in a single file.
+A recursive CTE named PatternCTE is used to generate a sequence of numbers from 20 to 1.
+The REPLICATE function is employed to print the pattern, repeating the string '* ' based on the current row number.